 All through the spring and summer of 1944 Churchill and his top military chiefs were reluctant to commit to the Normandy landings and the Campaign in France.

 They opposed weakening the Italian front to mount a second landing in the south of France (Operation DRAGOON).
 They saw opportunities to make opportunistic attacks in the Balkans and on islands in the Aegean.
-Churchill (but not his generals) dreamed of a war-winning drive up the Italian boot and into Austria.
+Churchill (but not his generals) dreamt of a war-winning drive up the Italian boot and into Austria.

 By July 1944 the American’s were out of patience.
 As the largest partner in the western coalition, they brushed aside British objections and insisted that DRAGOON go forward as planned.